Joshua-Micheletti/Notes/Programming/Angular/Dynamic Components.md

 Dynamic components are components that are created and loaded at run time through the logic in the Typescript part of the application:

-We first create a component with `ng-template` (which is an empty dom element to attach things to in Angular) with a custom directive (used to get a reference to the area to attach the component to):
+We first create a component with `ng-template` (which is an empty DOM element to attach things to in Angular) with a custom directive (used to get a reference to the area to attach the component to):
 ```HTML
 <ng-template appDirective></ng-template>
 ```